RoyHirsch/endossl/README.md

 ## Background
 Self-supervised learning (SSL) has led to important breakthroughs in computer vision by allowing learning from large amounts of unlabeled data.
 As such, it might have a pivotal role to play in biomedicine where annotating data requires a highly specialized expertise.

-In this work, we study the use of a leading SSL framework, namely Masked Siamese Networks (MSNs), for endoscopic video analysis such as colonoscopy and laparoscopy.
+In this work, we study the use of a leading SSL framework, Masked Siamese Networks (MSNs), for endoscopic video analysis such as colonoscopy and laparoscopy.
 To fully exploit the power of SSL, we create sizable endoscopic video datasets.
-Our extensive experiments show that MSNs training on this data leads to state-of-the-art performance in public standard endoscopic benchmarks such as surgical phase recognition during laparoscopy and in colonoscopic polyp characterization.
+Our extensive experiments show that MSN training on this data leads to state-of-the-art performance in public standard endoscopic benchmarks such as surgical phase recognition during laparoscopy and in colonoscopic polyp characterization.

 Furthermore, we show that 50% the annotated data are sufficient to match the performance when training on the entire labeled datasets.
-Our work provides evidence that SSL can dramatically reduce the need of annotated data in endoscopy
+Our work provides evidence that SSL can dramatically reduce the need of annotated data in endoscopy.

 ![alt text](model.png)

 ## Pre-trained models
-We release a series of models pre-trained with our method over a large corpus of Laparoscopic videos:
+We release a series of models pre-trained with our method over a large corpus of endoscopic videos:

 | Arch | Dataset | Down-stream results | Link |